TeamWhat/what-stored-in-a-mobile-device-android/doc/Documentation.md

 The DataHandlerIntentService is the service that collects the user device data on a separate thread.
 DataHandler is the class that has the method to collect all data by calling the getData() method of all classes that implement the DataCollector interface.
 The database_utilities package has the necessary classes to save the collected data on the devices local SQLite database as in [Androids own guides](https://developer.android.com/training/basics/data-storage/databases.html).

 The SendDataIntentService is the service that sends the collected data to the server when network connectivity is aquired.
 It uses the HttpPostHandler to send a http POST request containing the data in the JSON format.
+JSONPackager is the class that creates a valid JSON object from the data on the local SQLite database.
+UniqueIdentifier class creates a unique id for the mobile device that will anonymously connect the collected data with the specific mobile device on the backend.

 ### Back end